 - Taxable Fringe Benefits (e.g., gift cards, moving expenses, sports tickets, non-job related graduate student tuition over the IRS Section 127 exemption limit, as well as some other payments) have a Federal Withholding Tax rate of 22%.

 - Employee benefits such as health care and retirement are pre-tax reductions and are not included as part of your taxable income.

 - Scholarship and fellowship payments are not considered wages, and are not reported on Form W-2.
 Such payments are reported at year end on IRS Form 1098-T.

 - Scholarship and fellowship payments may be paid to individuals who are not students at the University of Washington.
 At year end, information on such payments are summarized in a letter from the ISC.

-- For additional information on scholarship and fellowship payments, see IRS Publication 970 Tax Benefits for Education.
+- For additional information on scholarship and fellowship payments, refer to IRS Publication 970 Tax Benefits for Education (PDF).

 - The UW does not withhold federal tax for stipends, scholarships, or fellowships.
 Withholding information on the Form W-4 does not apply to such payments.

 We strongly recommend out-of-state employees and their supervisors review UWHR’s Remote Work Location and Out-of-State Work Policy.